michalfita/f4719e39-752a-4731-95a9-c6c336ee9fc3/README.md

 ### Stage 4: Logging
 Adding logging if not disabled may impact the processing efficiency.
 However, this as feature is disabled.

+### Stage 6: Async
+Turning the application into asynchronous one should improve its efficiency.
+This is, however, basic asyn implementation without putting too much pressure on execution parallelizm due to nature of very simple computations used.

 ## Maintainability
 I firmly believe my code is self-explanatory.